-Barefoot, sleeveless and sweaty, Whiskey Shivers frontman and fiddle master Bobby Fitzgerald never stops smiling on stage.
+Whiskey Shivers shows are always a sight to behold.
+Barefoot, sleeveless and sweaty, frontman and fiddle master Bobby Fitzgerald never stops smiling on stage.
 “All right!
 Let’s kick this thing in the face!” he barks, as the band tears into their stringed instruments at breakneck speed.

 It’s almost impossible to watch him perform more than a song or two without cracking a smile yourself.
 His exuberance is contagious, and it bleeds through into the music.
-Whether they’re playing at a backyard house party in Texas, a punk-rock dive bar or a sprawling country music festival, crowds take notice.
+Whether they’re playing at a backyard house party, a punk-rock dive bar or a sprawling music festival, crowds take notice.
 People put down their phones, pick up their drinks and start dancing.

 “Whiskey Shivers isn’t just the five of us on stage, it’s everybody in the room,” Fitzgerald says.
 “We try to bring everybody into the moment and get them to realize there’s no wall between us and the crowd.
 We’re all in this together, and we’re all here to have a good time.
 We’ll do our best to facilitate it, but it takes all of us to make it happen.
 When you start to feel that, you can’t help but feel a little attachment and become invested in the show.
 You realize, ‘Oh, I’m here to have good time too!’”

 Despite their joyful demeanor, the guys in Whiskey Shivers aren’t pretending that life is always easy.
 Far from it, Fitzgerald explains.
-Their new self-titled album, produced by fellow roots music boundary-pusher Robert Ellis, is heavy with traditional bluegrass themes and imagery lamenting universal struggles – work, pain, sin, regret and death.
+Their songs are often heavy with traditional bluegrass themes and imagery lamenting universal struggles – work, pain, sin, regret and death.

 It’s in the contrast where Whiskey Shivers’ music shines.
 They infuse their songs with punk rock energy and a darkly comical light-heartedness, stretching the bluegrass genre to fit whatever they feel is right.
 For them, being happy is a conscious choice, and making fun of life’s struggles is part of their philosophy.